Kindrad/Kenshi_IO_Continued/README.md

 With Github:

-Clone locally and add a symlink from your blender addon folder to the "io_mesh_kenshi" folder so it works from locally cloned folder instead.
+Clone locally and add a symlink from your blender addon folder to the "io_mesh_kenshi_continued" folder so it works from locally cloned folder instead.
 This will let you update more easily.

 The folder structure should look like this: "C:\Users[username]\AppData\Roaming\Blender Foundation\Blender\3.X\scripts\addons\io_mesh_kenshi"